v-stickykeys/circleci-config-validator/README.md

 Search for `CircleCI Config Validator` in the VSCode extensions marketplace and you should find it.

+## Requirements

 This is a super minimal extension but it is making http requests to the CircleCI API servers so keep that in mind if you notice delays.

-## Requirements

-None so far.

-## Extension Settings

-None so far..

-## Known Issues

-None so far...

 ## Release Notes

 ### 0.0.1

 Initial release!

+## Contributing

+1. Create an issue discussing how and why your contribution will improve this extension.
+2. Fork, code, test, and submit a PR!

 -----------------------------------------------------------------------------------------------------------